ironcore-dev/ironcore/docs/api-reference/compute.md

 </td>
 </tr><tr><td><p>&#34;InternalIP&#34;</p></td>
 <td><p>MachinePoolInternalIP identifies an IP address which may not be visible to hosts outside the cluster.
-By default, it is assumed that onmetal-api-apiserver can reach machine pool internal IPs, though it is possible to configure clusters where this is not the case.</p>
+By default, it is assumed that ironcore-apiserver can reach machine pool internal IPs, though it is possible to configure clusters where this is not the case.</p>
 <p>MachinePoolInternalIP is the default type of machine pool IP, and does not necessarily imply
 that the IP is ONLY reachable internally.
 If a machine pool has multiple internal IPs,